IHP-GmbH/IHP-Open-DesignLib/docs/source/index.rst

 #.
 Area Utilization (designs that make more use of the padframe are preferred)

-Before a design can be considered for fabrication start a pull request at https://github.com/IHP-GmbH/IHP-Open-DesignLib latest till TAPE OUT Day Europractice will check designs regarding Mandatory criteria (Completeness, DRC clean GDS, …) If there are more requests than available area selection procedure will be started Europractice registers area and upload selected GDS files Top cell names need to start with FMD_QNC
-Designs will be processed by IHP
-IHP can rent samples for joint evaluation
-An agreement need to be signed
-Evaluation results need to be published under https://github.com/IHP-GmbH/IHP-Open-DesignLib

 Check out the :doc:`submission` section for the information on how to submit a new design to the repsitory.